MDIL-SNU/SevenNet/README.md

 #### Multi-GPU training

 We support multi-GPU training features using PyTorch DDP (distributed data parallel).
-We use one process (or a CPU core) per GPU.
+We use single process (or a CPU core) per GPU.

 ```bash
 torchrun --standalone --nnodes {number of nodes} --nproc_per_node {number of GPUs} --no_python sevenn input.yaml -d